UA's Center for Experiential Learning

 Sarah is an undergraduate student pursuing a bachelor's degree in English with a minor in Women's Studies.
 She is a local from the Akron area.
 Sarah is working to develop and coordinate programs for experiential learning and problem solving and writing content for the EXL Center.

 Shilpa is a graduate student in Information Systems Management.
 She is an international student from Bangalore, India.
 There, she received her Bachelor of Computer Science from the Global Academy of Technology.
 Shilpa is working on the EXL Center's database and managing communications and marketing.

 Akhil Tej Reddy Dandu

 Akhil is a graduate student in Information Systems Management.
 He is an international student from Hyderabad, India.
-He received his degree in Electronics and Communication Engineering from Mahatma Gandhi Institute of Technology.
-Akhil is working towards gathering and analyzing data on experiential learning to better assist students and faculty.
+He earned his degree in Electronics and Communication Engineering from Mahatma Gandhi Institute of Technology.
+Akhil is working toward gathering and analyzing data on experiential learning to better assist students and faculty.